marcelrienks/AwsDeveloperCertificationSummary/README.md

 * **Deployment Configuration:**
 A set of deployment rules as well as success / failure conditions
 * **AppSpec File:**
 Defines the deployment actions you want CodeDeploy to execute, as well as all the parameters needed (e.g location, pre/post deployment validation).
+Note this file only supports YAML.
     * For EC2 or on-premises systems, the appspec.yml file must be placed in the root directory.
     * Lambda supports yaml and json
+    * The AppSpec file supports **hooks**, which allow you to specify code, scripts, or functions that you want to run at set points in the deployment life cycle.
 * **Revision:**
 Everything needed to deploy the new version (e.g. AppSpec file, application files, executables, config files)
 * **Application:**